 Hopefully our continued research, and with the help of others, we may be able to learn a little bit more.

-Today "Phyllis" keeps company with the Nobby Owners Association and looks forward to going out with the buoys, the old gaffers and any Irish hookers who are around.
+Today "Phyllis" keeps company with the Nobby Owners Association and looks forward to going out around the buoys with Lancashire Nobbies, Old Gaffers and any Irish Hookers who are around.
 She is on the National Small Boat Register (R1387) as a vessel of historical maritime interest.
 Carvel built, pitch pine on oak frames, her rebuild was completed in 2010 and she was immediately nominated on the shortlist for the 'Classic Boat' magazine restoration of the year.

 The hull design is based on the very successful Lancashire 'nobby' design, extensively used on the Northwest fishing grounds of the Lancashire and Welsh coasts.